juliasilge/supervised-ML-case-studies-course/chapters/chapter4.md

 <exercise id="11" title="Training, validation, and testing data">

 In this chapter, you will explore a few new kinds of models.
-Fun!
-The `"gbm"` gradient boosting and `"xbgLinear"` extreme gradient boosting models take a very long time to train, so we'll upload trained models for you to evaluate in the next exercises.
+Fun! 💃The `"gbm"` gradient boosting and `"xbgLinear"` extreme gradient boosting models take a very long time to train, so we'll upload trained models for you to evaluate in the next exercises.
 In this exercise, train a CART model with `"rpart"` to predict age with all the other columns.

 To allow the code in this exercise to evaluate quickly, the training set in your environment only contains 500 rows.
 (You'll see a warning because the training set here is so small.)

 **Instructions**

-- Using caret, train a CART model to predict `age` based on all other variables on `training` data.
+- Using caret, train a CART model to predict `age` based on all other variables on `sisters_train` data.

-When you don't give any specific [`trainControl()`](https://www.rdocumentation.org/packages/caret/topics/trainControl) argument to `train()`, the model training is implemented with a default resampling strategy, 25 bootstrap resamplings.
+When you don't give any specific [`trainControl()`](https://topepo.github.io/caret/model-training-and-tuning.html#basic-parameter-tuning) argument to `train()`, the model training is implemented with a default resampling strategy, 25 bootstrap resamplings.

 <codeblock id="04_11">